jindacz/route-generater-os/README.md

-# Local URL Generator
+# Route Generator
-This app shorten and generate new URLs.
+This app shorten and generate new routes, Please drop a link to make it shorter.

 **Link to project:** https://simple-url-generator.herokuapp.com/